Walk with us

 The description of each walk includes the leader's contact details, who if you are a member will be pleased to answer any questions.
 If you're not yet a member, please email Ken Smith, or call him on 07918 154959.
 Walk leaders are Society members, which also means they're volunteers.

-SILVERDALE CIRCULAR WALK 10 miles from Arnside Railway Station to Silverdale and back, ascent/descent approximately 200m.
+ARNSIDE AND SILVERDALE CIRCULAR WALK 10 miles long from Arnside Railway Station to Silverdale and back, ascent/descent approximately 200m.
 Walk starts from ARNSIDE RAILWAY STATION on arrival of the 9.50 train from Manchester Piccadilly to Barrow-in-Furness.
-WALK STARTS at 11.10 am.
-LA5 0HQ
+WALKS STARTS at 11.10 am.
+ARNSIDE CIRCULAR 5 mile short walk is also planned LA5 0HQ

 Wednesday, 26 August (Long) ANN HADEN 07766 194 900 ann.vernon-haden@virginmedia.com